 The north side of the complex.
 Photo: Bill Counter - 2019

 Also check out the website Venice History.

-| back to top | Westside theatres | Hollywood | Westwood and Brentwood | Westside theatres: alphabetical list | Westside theatres: by street address | Los Angeles theatres - the main alphabetical list | theatre history resources | film and theatre tech resources | welcome and site navigation guide |
+| back to top | Theatres Along the Coast | Westside theatres | Hollywood | Westwood and Brentwood | Westside theatres: alphabetical list | Westside theatres: by street address | Downtown theatres | [more] Los Angeles movie palaces | Los Angeles theatres - the main alphabetical list | theatre history resources | film and theatre tech resources | contact info | welcome and site navigation guide |